 From the ferry dock, we bypassed the church and restaurants and followed the signs to the Eiskapelle.
 It’s about a six kilometer walk (round trip), and starts off on an easy, wide path.

-This is where Finn started whining, but it was my birthday, so I left him with Henry and hiked ahead with Anders.
+Except Finn.
+This is where he started whining, but it was my birthday, so I left him with Henry and hiked ahead with Anders.
 Don’t worry, we stopped and let them catch up with us from time to time.